 By working with both yeast and human cells, we are identifying new DDR factors, defining the functions of known DDR components, assessing how the DDR is affected by chromatin structure, and learning how DDR events are regulated.
 Much of this work is focused on how the DDR is controlled by protein post-translational modifications (PTMs; 2).
 For example, we have established that the mammalian SUMO E3 ligases PIAS1 and PIAS4 accumulate at DSB sites and promote cellular responses to DNA double strand breaks (DSBs) by mediating SUMOylation of various DDR factors (3).
 Furthermore, we recently discovered that the histone deacetylase enzymes HDAC1 and HDAC2 accumulate at DSB sites to facilitate repair by non-homologous end-joining (4).
 Our current work is geared towards further defining the mechanisms of the DDR particularly within the context of chromatin, and the role that PTMs have in controlling this key biological response.

-Lab members: Gabriel Balmus, Ana Barros, Linda Baskcomb, Rimma Belotserkovskaya, Serene Bologna, Will Chiang, Julia Coates, Muku Demir, Harveer Dev, Kate Dry, Josep Forment, Yaron Galanty, Nicola Geisler, Mareike Herzog, Delphine Larrieu, Donna Lowe, Francisco Muñoz-Martinez, Domenic Pilger, Fabio Puddu, Helen Reed, Israel Salguero, Matylda Sczaniecka-Clift, Sasha Selivanova, Rohan Sivapalan, Siyue Wang, Paul Wijnhoven
+Lab members: Gabriel Balmus, Ana Barros, Linda Baskcomb, Rimma Belotserkovskaya, Serene Bologna, Ramsay Bowden, Julia Coates, Muku Demir, Harveer Dev, Kate Dry, Yaron Galanty, Nicola Geisler, Mareike Herzog, Delphine Larrieu, Donna Lowe, Francisco Muñoz-Martinez, Domenic Pilger, Fabio Puddu, Helen Reed, Israel Salguero, Matylda Sczaniecka-Clift, Sasha Selivanova, Rohan Sivapalan, Siyue Wang

 1. Chiang TW, le Sage C, Larrieu D, Demir M, Jackson SP.
 (2016) CRISPR-Cas9(D10A) nickase-based genotypic and phenotypic screening to enhance genome editing.
 Scientific Reports 6, 24356.